-We are all responsible for ensuring that each child remains safe, however the Designated Safeguarding Lead is the Head Teacher, Mrs Gray and Miss Colenso is the Deputy Safeguarding Lead.
+We are all responsible for ensuring that each child remains safe, however the Designated Safeguarding Lead is the Head Teacher, Mrs Gray.

 We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
 Ongoing checks and ‘whistle-blowing’ are in line with current policy.

 Staff are trained in child protection issues and they are aware of the procedures to follow.
 Staff are encouraged to be vigilant in order to maintain the safety of our children.
 All Staff & Volunteers are given our handbook ‘Guidance for Staff & Volunteers’ and are directed to the documents: ‘Keeping Children Safe in Education - DfE September 2016, What to do if your'e worried a child is being abused - DfE March 2015’.

 Child Protection Policy